lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### mapping-sent

-mapping-sent is used to send a smaller index associated to the list of values in the Target Value.
+mapping-sent is used to send a smaller index associated with the list of values in the Target Value.
 This function is used together with the "match-mapping" MO.

-The compressor looks in the TV to find the field value and send the corresponding index.
+The compressor looks on the TV to find the field value and send the corresponding index.
 The decompressor uses this index to restore the field value.

-The number of bits sent is the minimal size to code all the possible indexes.
+The number of bits sent is the minimal size for coding all the possible indexes.

 ### LSB CDA

 LSB action is used to avoid sending the known part of the packet field header to the other end.
 This action is used together with the "MSB" MO.
 A length can be specified in the rule to indicate how many bits have to be sent.
-If not length is specified, the number of bits sent are the field length minus the bits length specified in the MSB MO.
+If the length is not specified, the number of bits sent is the field length minus the bits length specified in the MSB MO.

 The compressor sends the "length" Least Significant Bits.
 The decompressor